Key Takeaways

 Documentation of injection placement, product volume (0.3-0.6cc per side typical), and patient consent protects practitioners legally and improves clinical outcomes.

-Pabau’s digital forms and injection plotting tools streamline consent collection, treatment planning, and post-care tracking for eyebrow filler procedures.
+Practice management software like Pabau brings digital forms and injection plotting into one system, streamlining consent collection, treatment planning, and post-care tracking for eyebrow filler procedures.

 Download your free eyebrow lift with filler template